leighklotz/lynx-extension/README.md

    # pip install -r requirements.txt
    ```

-Next, add the extension by modifying the launch commands for text-generation-webui, usually by editing CMD_FLAGS.txt to add `--extension lynx`
+1. add the extension by modifying the launch commands for text-generation-webui, usually by editing CMD_FLAGS.txt to add `--extension lynx`

-Finally, launch the text-generation-webui application.
+1. Finally, launch the text-generation-webui application.
 A new option
 labeled "Use Lynx" should appear in the chat tab when
 launched.
 Enabling this checkbox activates the extension; disabling it
 deactivates it.

-5. Done

 # References
 - Used the skeleton for a similar extension from https://github.com/hav0x1014/web_search